« January 2005 | Main | March 2005 »

 Giant Steps

-Recorded on May 5, 1959 in New York City: John Coltrane’s Giant Steps, a wonderful animation by Michael Levy.
-Pencil drawing by T. Matthew Vahsholtz
+Recorded on May 5, 1959 in New York City: John Coltrane’s Giant Steps, a wonderful animation by Michal Levy.
+Pencil drawing by

 The William P. Gottlieb Collection, comprising over sixteen hundred photographs of celebrated jazz artists, documents the jazz scene from 1938 to 1948, primarily in New York City and Washington, D.C.
 (From Internet Weekly)